MAKO Series: D1 High-Fidelity Delay

-Reverse - The Reverse program reads the delay memory backwards creating a unique delay repeat character known as reverse delay.
+Reverse - The Reverse program reads the delay memory backward creating a unique delay repeat character known as a reverse delay.

-The D1 is capable of saving up to nine on-board presets and up to 128 are accessible via midi.
+The D1 can save up to nine onboard presets, and up to 128 are accessible via midi.
 Onboard presets are accessible with the bank switch.
-Cycle between presets in each bank by pressing bypass and tap at the same time.
+Cycle between presets in each bank by pressing Bypass and tap simultaneously.
 You will see the tap LED change from Red to Green to Blue.
 Any adjustments made in a preset will change the tap LED to purple to show that you have edited the preset.
 Refer to the manual for accessing and saving presets via midi.